 Historically gold was a great instrument for storing of wealth.
 Gold has lost its luster and there’s other mechanisms in which you can store wealth that are inflation-adjusted.
 The two greatest stores of wealth internationally today is contemporary art . . . and I don’t mean that as a joke, I mean that as a serious asset class.
 And two, the other store of wealth today is apartments in Manhattan, apartments in Vancouver, in London.

 Kurtz went on to say that Miró’s “dreams are the color of the sky, no longer in need of painting.
-And the word itself flattens the canvas—no longer in need of 3-D or the haptic (as Krauss would say).”
+And the word itself flattens the canvas—no longer in need of 3-D” or shadow and depth.
 The reference is to this passage from art historian Rosalind Krauss:

 The term optical has always been used in the description of painting or sculpture to refer to that mode of presentation which addresses itself solely to one’s vision and which in no way elicits sensations that are tactile in kind.
 Haptic, or tactile, art on the other hand exploits the viewer’s sense of touch.
 Painting which employs the conventions on which illusionism is built, that is of modeling and perspective, to induce in the perceiver the idea that behind the picture-plane lies three-dimensional objects which could actually feel is thus essentially haptic rather than optic.
 The whole tradition of trompe l’oeil painting rests on the ironic heightening of the intensity of this imagined tactile exploration, heightening at the same time the feeling of duplicity which knowledge of the painting’s actual flatness always brings.
 [Krauss, “Afterthoughts on Op,” Arts International 9, no. 5 (June 1965): 75]